levizwannah/simple-book-api-zas/README.md

 The files are arranged based on the ZAS specification and the project was set up using `zasenv`: `composer create-project levizwannah/zasenv book-api`.

 # ZAS Custom commands
 The custom command added to ZAS was `php zas create routes`.
 This is used to build the routes.
 This commands requires that `foreground actors` have `#routed` at the top of the file to explicitly declare their routes.
-So if you see `#routed` `actors/foreground/books/*.php`, it's for this command to build routes.
+So if you see `#routed` in `actors/foreground/books/*.php`, it's for this command to build routes.

 # Some Technicalities